Provided by You Health for patients

 • Warfarin or other anticoagulants

-Venlafaxine may increase the risk of bleeding when taking blood thinners or nonsteroidal anti-inflammatory drugs (NSAIDs).
+Venlafaxine ER may increase the risk of bleeding when taking blood thinners or nonsteroidal anti-inflammatory drugs (NSAIDs).
 If you are currently taking blood thinners or NSAIDs, we strongly recommend that you inform your primary care provider that you have started taking this mental health medication and be sure to report any signs of abnormal bleeding to your provider, such as bleeding gums, unexplained bruising, or black, tarry stools.

 Medication disposal